akmaz/eBayProject/README.md

 * TestNG - used version 6.14.3.

 ### Running the test
-In order to perfom the testing, run CartPageTest.java file.
+In order to perfom the testing, run testng.xml file.

 Address of a website being tested: https://www.ebay.com/

-For now, the test convers basic test cases for the Cart page content.
+For now, the test convers basic test cases for the Cart page content and Search page content.

 Screenshot of eBay page: